Wild River (Androscoggin River tributary): Wild River Railroad

 In 1891, a railroad was built following the present Route 113 from Gilead to Hastings lumber mill on Evans Brook near its confluence with the Wild River.
 A row of ten houses built along the Wild River for company employees at Hastings became known as "the ten commandments".
 Rails extended 10 mi up the Wild River from Hastings by 1896 with branch lines up tributaries Bull Brook, Blue Brook, Moriah Brook, Cypress Brook, and Spruce Brook.
 A 1903 wildfire destroyed the unharvested timber in the watershed.
 The railroad was dismantled in 1904.
 The lumber company land was purchased for the White Mountain National Forest between 1912 and 1918.
 Passage of the New England Wilderness Act in December 2006 designated 23700 acre of the watershed as the Wild River Wilderness.

 Locomotives

 Recreation

-In the summer and early fall, this river becomes little more than a trickle.
-However, it does hold native brook trout that eagerly attack small dry flies, much to the delight of fly fishermen that visit.
-Wild River Trail follows the old railroad grade along the river.
-A visit in early spring or late fall should be pursued with caution as Route 113 is not maintained in the winter.
-It is a long way around if you get there and find the road closed.
+In the summer and early fall, the river has low water, although it holds native brook trout.
+The Wild River Trail follows the old railroad grade along the river.
+Older maps may show foot bridges that no longer exist.
+Route 113 is not maintained in the winter and may be closed from late fall to early spring.
 The Appalachian Trail follows the crest of the Carter-Moriah Range along the western boundary of the watershed.